saimachi/CosmosDBBlog/outline.md

     - Calculation of RU/s from this IoT solution

 2. Overview of Cosmos DB partitions and the importance of choosing a partition key well

+## Optional: Using Power BI to visualize data from Cosmos DB